telerik/ajax-docs/controls/tilelist/tiles/client-side-programming/overview.md

->note All Tile types inherit the **[RadBaseTile]({%slug tilelist/tiles/client-side-programming/basetile-object%})** type and has the API it provides in addition to its own specific methods.
+>tip All Tile types inherit the **[RadBaseTile]({%slug tilelist/tiles/client-side-programming/basetile-object%})** type and has the API it provides in addition to its own specific methods.